Caribou Luggage Systems

 Q: What are the differences among the luggage and cases you offer?

-A: All of the Pelican, SKB and BW cases we offer meet stringent MIL-Specs for impact, submersion and UV/chemical resistance and have a limited lifetime guarantee, so all of them are very tough.
-The Pelican Storm 35 liter and SKB 40 liter cases are about 1lb lighter than the regular Pelican 35 liter cases due to having a thinner wall construction and different material formulation.
+A: All of the Pelican, Pelican Storm, SKB and BW cases we offer meet stringent MIL-Specs for impact, submersion and UV/chemical resistance, so all of them are very tough.
+The Storm 35 liter and SKB 40 liter cases are about 1lb lighter than the regular Pelican 35 liter cases due to having a thinner wall construction and different material formulation.
 The Storm and SKB have push button activated latches instead of the snap down latches of regular Pelican cases, and they both have a smooth matte black finish.
 The B&W 34L top case is made of an ABS plastic rather than the co-polymer plastic of the others.
-Our 35 liter COMMANDO soft bags are made of heavy duty PVC material, and our new Touramaxx cases are made of aluminum alloy.
+Our 35 liter COMMANDO soft bags are made of heavy duty PVC material.
 The inside and outside dimensions and weight for each case we offer is on our web site (scroll down to the bottom of the item description).
 Also see our YouTube videos for more comparison information.

 Q: There are so many choices, what cases should I get?

-A: If you ride two-up, or carry a lot of gear and need lots of space, then the 40L SKB or Touramaxx cases are appropriate, otherwise our 35L Pelican cases are plenty big for almost any need.
+A: If you ride two-up, or carry a lot of gear and need lots of space, then the 40L SKB cases are appropriate, otherwise our 35L Pelican and Storm cases are plenty big for almost any need.
 The 25L Pelican Storm Top Loading are the narrowest and lightest hard cases we offer.
-If you like to run errands around town on your bike, then our 34L BW and 40L Touramaxx top cases that fit a helmet is handy so you don’t have to carry the helmet into the store or fiddle with helmet locks.
+If you like to run errands around town on your bike our 34L BW top case that fits a helmet is handy so you don’t have to carry the helmet into the store or fiddle with helmet locks.
 Our COMMANDO soft bags are lightweight, durable, waterproof, and are a very cost effective solution for pavement or off-road riding.

 Q: Should I get hard cases or soft bags?

-A: This answer requires careful and honest evaluation of the bike, the rider, and the terrain/location.
-Our Commando soft bags are lighter and narrower on the bike, and this will be most noticeable on a smaller bike (650cc and under) and much less a factor on a large bike (800cc and larger).
-With soft bags you sacrafice security and protection of the contents in a hard crash, so if you live and/or travel in a large urban environment like the majority of us do, and you have an occasional get-off, you will not want to keep anything expensive or valuable in there.
-Hard cases are heavier and usually a little wider on the bike.
-Security and protection of contents is much higher, and with larger bikes the weight/width is much less of a factor.
+A: This answer requires careful and honest evaluation of your bike, what you put in the cases or bags, and the terrain/location you are riding.
+Our Commando soft bags are lighter and narrower on the bike than our similarly sized hard cases.
+This will be most noticeable on a smaller bike (650cc and under) and much less a factor on a large bike (800cc and larger).
+With soft bags you sacrafice both security and protection of the contents in a hard crash, so if you live and/or travel in a large urban environment like the majority of us do, or you have an occasional get-off, you will not want to keep anything expensive or valuable in soft bags.
+Hard cases are a little heavier and usually a little wider on the bike than soft bags, but security and protection of contents is much greater, and with larger bikes the extra weight/width is much less of a factor.
 If you primarily ride off-road on rough terrain on a smaller cc bike with low value contents in the bag, then the soft bags are probably the way to go.
 If you ride mostly pavement or good dirt roads on a larger cc bike with more valuable contents, then hard bags are the way to go.
-If your do both types of terrain, consider soft side bags and a hard rear top case.
+If your do both types of terrain, consider soft side bags and a hard rear top case or two sets of side luggage (one hard cases and one soft bags).

 Q: I've read on the internet that hard bags can cause leg/ankle injuries, is this true?